Red Hood and the Outlaws: Vol. 2

 The relaunch of the title featuring Red Hood, Artemis, and Bizarro received generally positive reviews, with praise for the artwork, and criticism aimed towards the story and dialogue.
-However, critics noted the second volume vastly improved on the original series.
+However, critics noted the second volume improved on the original series.
 According to Comic Book Roundup, the series overall has an average rating of 7.8 out of 10.
 Mark Stack of Comics Bulletin writes, "[t]he dialogue is on-the-nose, the flashbacks oddly-paced, and there's some weird out-of-character stuff with Batman.
 Red Hood looks good to the detriment of Batman... and it strains credibility given how far out of its way this book goes to try defining these characters".

 Collected editions

 This series has been collected in the following trade paperbacks: